LinkedInLearning/practice-it-java-3086189/README.md

 # Practice It: Java
-This is the repository for the LinkedIn Learning course Practice It: Java .
+This is the repository for the LinkedIn Learning course Practice It: Java.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Practice It: Java ][lil-thumbnail-url]